Making an Offer

 Writing the Offer

-Offer price: Your real estate professional will provide you with information to help you make an informed decision on what to offer.
+Offer price: Your real estate licensee will provide you with information to help you make an informed decision on what to offer.
 That information will include looking at comparables (recent sales of similar properties in the same neighbourhood), and discussing your preferences.
 It’s your choice what to offer.

 Deposits: A deposit can be a sign of how serious you are about the purchase.
 You need to have the deposit ready at the time of your offer.